 Strand FAQs

-While the Bootle regeneration project has been taking place, we’ve been speaking to members of the local community and getting their views.
+While the works to the Strand have been taking place, we’ve been speaking to people about the project and getting their views.
 Below is a number of frequently asked questions so far.
 These will be updated as the project progresses.

-You can be taken through and around the Strand’s remodelled and new indoor and outdoor spaces, including the planned new town square, green spaces and community areas in this short CGI fly-through here - The Strand Transformation fly-through
+You can be taken through and around the Strand’s remodelled and new indoor and outdoor spaces, including the new Mons Square, green spaces and community areas in this short CGI fly-through here - The Strand Transformation fly-through

-Bootle Strand continues to generate a good level of footfall and has a range of retailers you would expect to see in a centre of this type.
-However, the Council want to include a wider range of uses in the Centre – including food and drink, leisure, education and health.
-This will encourage more people to visit the Strand.
+Bootle Strand continues to be well used, with a range of shops and services in the centre.
+However, the Council want to include a wider range of uses in the town centre, including food and drink, leisure, and health.
+This will encourage more people to visit the Strand, increasing footfall, dwell time and spend in the centre.

 Retail has changed a lot since the Council bought The Strand in 2017.
 The initial priority for the Council on buying the centre was to ensure there was a robust management plan in place, and to understand the key issues facing the retailers and the centre in general.
 The COVID-19 pandemic further impacted the retail market but also meant that the Council’s focus had to remain on the management of the centre.